openstack-archive/refstack-client/README.rst

 Environment setup
 #################

-We've created an "easy button" for Ubuntu, Centos, RHEL and openSuSe.
+We've created an "easy button" for Ubuntu, Centos, RHEL and openSUSE.

 1. Make sure you have ``git`` installed
 2. Get the refstack client: ``git clone https://github.com/openstack/refstack-client``